Can't find your question? Ask us by calling 951-826-5311.

 examples are extra unbilled barrels and containers at vacant houses.

-When drivers find these, they try to make contact with the
+When drivers find these, they might try to make contact with the

 resident.
-If the resident is not available, drivers take the
+If contact is not available, drivers take the

 barrel(s) and investigate the problem.